Information for Birth Mothers

 There are many ways to find adoption attorneys and agencies.
-You can visit our "State-by-State List of Adoption Lawyers and Agencies" section.
-There you will find many licensed adoption professionals.
+You can visit our "State-by-State Directories of Adoption Lawyers and Agencies" section.
+Through the listed organizations you can find many licensed adoption professionals.
 You can read about their qualifications and in many cases link to their websites and view adoptive parents they are assisting who are waiting to adopt.

 You may feel you need to talk to more than one adoption professional in selecting the one best for you to help you start the process.
 Once you find one you are comfortable with, he or she will help you personally meet adoptive parents, present counseling options, and make sure your pregnancy needs are met so you have a safe and comfortable pregnancy.

 Adoption101.com wishes you the pride you deserve to feel in creating a wonderful and loving home for your child through adoption.

 Go to Adoption101.com home page to see all our great articles